 It’s pretty simple, in order to show up to your local pickleball courts and learn the game you’ll first need a paddle.
 You can’t hit the ball without the proper paddle.
 So, that’s usually what people buy first.

-But, there are literally thousands of paddles to choose from and even hundreds of different balls to select from.
+But, there are thousands of paddles to choose from and even hundreds of different balls.
 So, if you’re a beginner, knowing how to sift through all the cheap junk, and buy quality gear is essential.
 That’s where I can help.

 I’ve been playing pickleball for over six years, so I am happy to share the lessons I’ve learned and more importantly, the brands I trust and the ones I don’t.